quantumgardener/quartz/content/pages/My Document Toolkit.md

 So, I have my original text written in a nice tool that is properly formatted when published.

 I also use [[Obsidian]]for my journalling and all my personal note making.
-If I reference a blog post, I will link directly to my site.
-There hasn’t been a need to integrate my blog post text directly.
+If I reference a blog post from a journal entry or personal note, it will link to the Obsidian source of that note.
+No longer do I need to refer to the external web page for reference.
+In other words, my notes are my notes.
+My blog posts are also my notes, and are shared publicly without me needing to do anything more than sync to my [[Quartz 4]] [[Github]] repository.

 ### Filing Cabinet documents
-**Zotero** is my filing cabinet.
+Zotero is my filing cabinet.
 I make use of its folder structure, searching and tagging to organise the PDF documents in my life.
 I was doing this in **Obsidian** until I spent the time to get both working together.

 My files are stored on a self-hosted webdav server meaning I can access them via Zotero on Windows, Mac or iPhone[^1].
 I use a plugin that lets me copy the link to an individual document, or a collection of documents and paste that in Obsidian.
 There is a big advantage in linking to a collection eg. Insurance for my car, because as I add documents, I can quickly get to all of them.